 We recognise that at primary level, pupils may not understand why their behaviour is inappropriate, and therefore, it may be unintentional.

-Teachers will use their judgement when issuing sanctions, taking into account whether they believe the pupil's behaviour was intentional, especially if it is the first time the pupil has displayed this behaviour.
+Teachers will use their judgement when issuing sanctions, considering whether they believe the pupil's behaviour was intentional, especially if it is the first time the pupil has displayed this behaviour.